elizabethdaly/project-machine-learning/README.md

 https://github.com/elizabethdaly/tasks-machine-learning/blob/master/project-machine-learning.ipynb
 ```

-## Additional files
+## Files
-- All images intended for inclusion in this README or the Jupyter notebook are located in the **img** subdirectory of this repository.
+- Data analysis and model training/evaluation in a single Jupyter notebook _project-machine-learning.ipynb_
-- The _powerproduction.csv_ data set is located in the **data** subdirectory.
+- Data set _powerproduction.csv_ in **data** subdirectory.
-- The _index.html_ file for for the web server front end in located in the **static** subdirectory.
+- _index.html_ file for for the web server front end in **static** subdirectory.
-- The _server.py_ file for ...... at this level.
+- _MLserver.py_ file for flask server at repository top level.
-- Some references are stored in the **references** subdirectory.
+- Some references in **references** subdirectory.
-- model files are ... located **models** subdirectory. (comment out save in JNB so don't overwrite my models)
+- All images in **img** subdirectory of this repository.
-- all rough work/old files in **rough** subdirectory.
+- Rough work/old files in **rough** subdirectory.
+- Model files in **models** subdirectory.
+    - _poly-reg.pkl_ (polynomial regression)
+	- _svm-reg.pkl_ (support vector machine regression)
+	- _scalerX.pkl_ (scaler pre-processing for SVM regression above)
+	- _neural-nw.h5_ (sequential neural network)
+- _requirements.txt_ requirements to run flask app in a virtual environment.

+(Please not that the steps to save these four files have been commented out in the Jupyter notebook so that my final models are not overwritten.
+If you wish to resave, just remove comments.)

+## Virtual environment

 ## How to run the server instructions

 ## Docker instructions

-## venv ?

 ## Author
 Elizabeth Daly for HDip in Data Analytics 2019/2020.